clemens/delocalize/README.markdown

 Installation
 ------------

-You can use delocalize either as a gem (preferred) or as a Rails plugin.
+You can use delocalize as a gem (preferred).
+Using delocalize as a Rails plugin has been discontinued and is no supported.
+If you want/need to use delocalize as a gem (I really don't see a reason why you'd want to), consider using the `0-2-stable` branch.

 ### Rails 3

-To use the gem version, put the following gem requirement in your `Gemfile`:
+To use delocalize, put the following gem requirement in your `Gemfile`:

     gem "delocalize"

-To install it as a plugin, fire up your terminal, go to your Rails app and type:

-    $ ruby rails plugin install git://github.com/clemens/delocalize.git

 ### Rails 2

 Note: Support for Rails 2 has been discontinued.
 This version is only considered stable for Rails 3.
 If you need Rails 2 support, please use the `0.2.x` versions or the `0-2-stable` branch respectively.

-To use the gem version, put the following gem requirement in your `environment.rb`:
+To use delocalize, put the following gem requirement in your `environment.rb`:

     config.gem "delocalize", :source => 'http://gemcutter.org'

-To install it as a plugin, fire up your terminal, go to your Rails app and type:

-    $ ruby script/plugin install git://github.com/clemens/delocalize.git
+In Rails 2.3, alternatively, you can use it with Bundler.
+See http://gembundler.com/rails23.html for instructions.

 What does it do?
 And how do I use it?
 --------------------------------------